-When you install the Hypothes.is Chrome extension, you will receive a notification from the Chrome browser asking for a certain set of permissions.
+When you install the Hypothesis Chrome extension, you will receive a notification from the Chrome browser asking for a certain set of permissions.

 The language and definition of these permissions are set by the Chrome browser, and they are meant to tell users what the kinds of data the extension will be able to access.
-(To read more about Chrome extensions permissions there’s a great article about it in Lifehacker, and much more technical documentation at the Chrome website)
+(To read more about Chrome extensions permissions there’s a great article about it in Lifehacker, and much more technical documentation at the Chrome website.)

 Some permissions change during updates, and you may occasionally be asked to approve a new one.
-For example, we recently updated our Chrome extension to require a new permission as part of the work we’re doing to allow users to link directly to an annotation in context.
+For example, we once updated our Chrome extension to require a new permission as part of the work we’re doing to allow users to link directly to an annotation in context.

 This is how we use permissions in the Hypothesis extension based on how Chrome describes them:

 - Read and change all your data on the websites you visit: We ask this so that we can inject the annotator code into the page, interact with the text on it, and add and read annotations.
 We don’t read or modify any other data on the page and do not read, access, change, or record any information like usernames, passwords, or other information you might be providing to a website you are annotating.

 Your privacy is very important for us and we’re trying our best to ask you for as little information as we can.
 If you have any questions or would like some more details, please let us know and we’ll help you out!